Metahari/AyeSpy/README.md

 ## Setup

 In order to get the most out of Aye Spy we recommend

   - Using the [selenium images from docker hub](https://hub.docker.com/u/selenium/) for consistent repeatable state
-  - Cloud storage (currently supporting Amazon S3)
+  - Cloud storage (currently supporting Amazon S3) __optional__